-ED 540 Principles of Instructional Design in Ed Technology
+ED 540 Principles of Instructional Design in Ed Technology 3.00

 This course focuses on systematic procedures for designing, developing, evaluating and revising instruction to meet identified goals and objectives specific to the K-12 online learning community.
 Instructional design theories and applications will be examined.
 The appropriateness and production of both projected and non-projected multimedia will be explored in the production of instructional solutions for the targeted audience including the K-12 online audience.
 Prerequisite: ED 500, ED 507.
 Offered fall, annually.

-ED 544 Classroom Assessment for Learning 3.00 Assessment is an essential part of the learning triangle.
-Curriculum, instruction, and assessment are core elements in the learning process and are inextricably linked.
+ED 544 linked.
 In this course, students will actively review the basic concepts of data-driven assessment for learning, develop and share assessment strategies that are used to make instructional decisions in support of the standards and student learning in general.
 The course is designed to support learners as they explore the development of assessment strategies and reporting systems as well as assessment before, during, and after